 Alpe d’Huez is located in a sunny location in the southern French Alps, perched on a plateau facing due South at a snow-sure altitude of 1,860 metres, and only 63km from Grenoble.

-The ski lifts climb to 3,300m above where there is a glacier and year-round snow cover above, opening up one of the world’s ten biggest lift-served verticals – 2,200 metres from top to bottom.
+Alpe d'Huez ski holidays are a great choice if you're looking for a snow-sure resort, as the ski lifts climb to 3,300m, and you have a glacier with year-round snow cover, opening up one of the world’s ten biggest lift-served verticals – 2,200 metres from top to bottom.

 The resort also sits at the heart of one of Europe and the world’s biggest ski areas, with 250km of runs for all ability levels, and linking up several smaller villages nearby.
 Alpe d’Huez resort itself is a lively, vibrant destination that always has lots going on and has plenty to do year-round off the slopes.
 Although it was built high and much of it constructed over the past 50 years in common with the new breed of purpose-built French ski areas of the post-war period, the resort pre-dates most of them and has a strong community feel and heritage.
 Indeed the world’s first drag lift was built here by Jean Pomagalski, founder of the Poma lifts empire, in 1936.